docker/docs/desktop/kubernetes.md

 ## Disable Kubernetes

+To disable Kubernetes in Docker Desktop:
+1. From the Docker Dashboard, select the **Setting** icon, or **Preferences** icon if you use a macOS.
+2. Select **Kubernetes** from the left sidebar.
+3. Next to **Enable Kubernetes**, clear the checkbox
-To disable Kubernetes support at any time, clear the **Enable Kubernetes** check box.
-This stops and removes Kubernetes containers, and also removes the `/usr/local/bin/kubectl` command.
+4. Select **Apply & Restart** to save the settings.This stops and removes Kubernetes containers, and also removes the `/usr/local/bin/kubectl` command.